 For programming information about the EXEC interface block (EIB), see EXEC interface block, in the CICS Application Programming Reference.
-This section highlights the fields that are of particular significance in ISC applications.
-For further details of how and when these fields should be tested or saved, refer to "Command sequences for CICS-to-IMS sessions" on page 261.
+For further details of how and when these fields should be tested or saved, refer to "Command sequences for CICS-to-IMS sessions" on page 273.